yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-local-storage/index.md

 <div class="try-it">
   <h2>Turn & Talk: Favorite App</h2>
   <p>What is your favorite or most go-to app?
-Why?
 Answer the following questions about the app:</p>
   <ul>
     <li>Does it store any of your information?
 If so, what are some examples of things it saves?</li>
     <li>Do you think that information is stored client-side or server-side?</li>